 In 2017, the worldwide cannabis market grew by 37%.

 This is considerable growth for only a year’s time and, although we don’t yet know the growth statistics for 2018, we can expect it to still be on the rise.
+This growth is in spite of the limited access to insurance for cannabis businesses and other financial services.

 The U.S. accounts for 90% of the global marijuana market.